Skip to main content Skip to complementary content

 Do the following:

-1. In the Management Console, go to the Content Security Policy section.
+1. In the Administration activity center, go to Content Security Policy.

 2. Find the CSP entry you want to edit, click More, and select Edit.